 This is the new vicious cycle we will find ourselves in as a result of the new car insurance law in Michigan.
 Car accident victims will discover that there are far fewer skilled care providers available to them because many of these facilities will be forced out of business by the slashing of reimbursement rates and other new limitations under the new Michigan No-Fault medical fee schedule.
 This creates more pressure on the facilities that try to remain open, further lowering the quality of care and the ability to receive necessary care.
 It is hard to think of many businesses that could reasonably be expected to withstand the crushing financial blow of having their per client revenue cut by half as a result of what every lawyer and expert can at least agree is very poorly drafted legislation.
 As of this writing, several of Michigan’s most respected and specialized TBI and spinal cord medical care providers have already indicated they will be going out of business.
 More will certainly follow suit.

 Let’s face it – the 45% fee restriction was arbitrary.
 It was pushed through by mostly insurance company lobbyists and mostly Republican legislators in Lansing who used the promise of big car insurance savings (that have yet to significantly materialize) to justify artificial price controls.
 The effects of the new Michigan No-Fault medical fee schedule are proving to be drastic and extremely harmful.
-It is essential that the Legislature act swiftly on House Bill 4486 and Senate Bill 314 to correct the errors in the new fee schedule before irrevocable damage is done to victims.
+It is essential that the Legislature act swiftly on House Bill 4486, House Bill 4992 and House Bill 5125 and Senate Bill 314 and Senate Bill 28 to correct the errors in the new fee schedule before irrevocable damage is done to victims.

 Do not be fooled by the auto insurance industry’s “spin” on the new Michigan No-Fault medical fee schedule changes (although you may wonder why there was no corresponding 45% reduction in profits for Michigan’s insurance industry – which was already amongst the most profitable in the entire nation before the new fee schedule further increases these profits by slashing medical outlays).